How Wool Bedding Could Improve Your Sleep

-Wool has unique properties that regulate a controlled climate around the body and the moisture content of the skin.
+Wool Products have unique properties that regulate a controlled climate around the body and the moisture content of the skin.
 During the night, wool fibres absorb your perspiration, and then during the day, when the bed is empty, moisture is naturally released back into the atmosphere.
 Not only does this mean a dry bed in the evening, but the evaporation of moisture also means no breeding ground for allergy-causing moulds, bacteria and mites.

 Recent studies into the health benefits of wool have found merino wool can help dermatitis sufferers.
 According to an Australian Wool Innovation (AWI) study, “the hypothesis has been that suitably specified fine Merino products would not irritate the delicate skin surface, and infact create a beneficial microclimate which reduces the rate of epidermal moisture loss, skin drying, andtherefore bacterial infection risks and thedesire to scratch the itch (“pruritus”).”4